opencca/debian-image-recipes/README.md

 # OpenCCA debian-image-recipes

-> This is a fork of https://gitlab.collabora.com/hardware-enablement/rockchip-3588/debian-image-recipes for OpenCCA.
+> This is a fork of [Collabora's debian-image-recipes ](https://gitlab.collabora.com/hardware-enablement/rockchip-3588/debian-image-recipes) for OpenCCA.
 > See original readme in [./README.upstream.md](./README.upstream.md).

 OpenCCA Root Filesystem
 https://opencca.github.io/